Meet The Plaid Horse Team

 Subscriptions Manager &

 Cira began riding at her first birthday and has never looked back.
 Daughter of a prominent trainer in Connecticut, Cira has spent her life around ponies and horses.
 Cira went to Lynchburg College in Lynchburg, VA where she graduated with honors and a BA in Communications Studies.
 Cira was a member and captain of the school's varsity IHSA Equestrian Team.
-Outside of the office, you can find her competing in the Amateur Owner Hunter division with the "sale horse" that she and her mom purchased...six years ago...with her amazing high school sweetheart turned horse show husband and her adorable norwich terrier Cinnamon.
+Outside of the office, you can find her competing in the Amateur Owner Hunter division with the "sale horse" that she and her mom purchased...almost eight years ago...with her high school sweetheart turned ultimate horse show husband and her adorable norwich terrier Cinnamon.

 Check out The Plaidcast.
 Subscribe to The Plaid Horse.